Interior

 What is it like on the inside?

-Let’s be honest, this interior isn’t up to the high standards we’ve come to expect from Volkswagen.
-Surely the idea of all these shared platforms across the wider group of carmakers is that it leaves a bit of room to spiff things up inside, or add a few extra nifty interior details?
+Volkswagen’s current generation of interiors isn’t up to the high standards we'd come to expect from the firm: surely the idea of all these shared platforms across the wider group is that it leaves a bit of room to spiff things up inside?
+If we were feeling uncharitable we might say that the cracks of the last 10 years are starting to show.

 Well of course.
-We can sort of understand the thinking – shifting functions to the touchscreen systems means that you can play around with things as you release over-the-air updates, it gives carmakers the scope to offer drivers more flexibility with the features they want to use in their car.
-But at best it's annoying, at worst dangerous.
+We can sort of understand the thinking: shifting functions to the touchscreen systems means that you can play around with things as you release over-the-air updates, and it gives carmakers the scope to offer drivers more flexibility.
+But the set-up is at best annoying, at worst dangerous.

 The parking system helps you in and out of spaces, and will even rescue you if you’ve messed up a manoeuvre and got the car stuck.
 It’ll also memorise five different locations and learn how you’ve got into the parking space, repeating the manoeuvre every time you stop there.
 Fancy stuff.

-Good point.
-The ID.4’s boxy shape means it gets a rather cavernous 543-litre boot, but strangely the ID.5 actually beats that with a 549-litre split-level space back there.
-Still not enough to allow us to forgive the rest of the interior, though, and with the rear seats folded flat the ID.5’s 1,561 litres gives away 95 litres to the ID.
+The ID.4’s boxy shape means it gets a rather cavernous 543-litre boot, but strangely the ID.5 actually beats that with a 549-litre split level space back there.
+Still not enough for us to forgive the rest of the interior, though.
+And with the rear seats folded flat the ID.5’s 1,561 litres gives away 95 litres to the ID.4.

 Trending this week